raulhsant/e-core-roles-service/README.md

 should already exist on the client side and, if it does not exist, it's the responsibility of the client to enrich what they already have with the data that matters to them.

-It also renders the synchronization on the three systems databases unnecessary, since every information should be retrieved from its owner respectfully by the client.
+It also renders the synchronization on the three systems databases unnecessary, since every piece of information should be retrieved from its owner respectfully by the client.

-On regards of the default role, this approach present a caveat.
+In regard to the default role, this approach presents a caveat.
 The return of the prerequisite *4* (memberships of a role) for the default role **Developer** will *not* return every membership that has a developer role, just the ones explicitly declared as so.
 This way, a membership can be returned by the *Look up a role for a team member* call with the developer role, and not be present on the developer role membership list of the *Look up every member